 Deactivating your DSCO FTP Cart

-Once the last open orders in your FTP cart have been fulfilled you can disable the shipment automation jobs in both DSCO and CartRover.
+Once the last open orders in your FTP cart have been fulfilled you can disable the shipment automation jobs in both DSCO and Integration Manager.
 Once those are disabled we will no longer use the FTP (CSV) cart to send shipping updates to DSCO.

 Note: Any open orders that originally passed through the FTP (CSV) cart will not be closed out in DSCO by the new cart.
 They must be fulfilled before you disable the old connection.

-To completely disable your DSCO FTP (CSV) cart, navigate to the DSCO FTP cart inside of CartRover and select the Disable button under the Extended Actions section.
-CartRover does not charge for disabled carts but you will be able to re-activate this connection at any time if you choose to.
+To completely disable your DSCO FTP (CSV) cart, navigate to the DSCO FTP cart inside of Integration Manager and select the Disable button under the Extended Actions section.
+Integration Manager does not charge for disabled carts but you will be able to re-activate this connection at any time if you choose to.

 Setting Up DSCO

-Integration Specs: Supported Functions: Order Download Order Acknowledgement Shipment Confirmation – Detailed Inventory Sync Invoice Required Parameters: Bearer oAuth token Step-by-step guide To obtain your oAuth token please contact DSCO.
-You will ...
+Integration Specs: Supported Functions: Order Download Order Acknowledgement (in batch) Shipment Confirmation – Detailed (in batch) Inventory Sync (in batch) Invoice (in batch) Required Parameters: clientId and clientSecret to get your access token ...